flutter/website/src/content/ui/adaptive-responsive/general.md

 ### Branch

-At this point, you must decide what sizing breakpoints to use when choosing what UI to display.
+At this point, you must decide what sizing breakpoints to use when choosing what version of the UI to display.
 The material guidelines suggest using a bottom nav bar for windows less than 600 logical pixels wide, and a nav rail for those that are 600 pixels wide or greater.
+Again, your choice shouldn't depend on the device itself, but on the device's window size.

-<b>PENDING: Do we have a good link into material.io for this info?
+<b>PENDING: Do we have a good link into material.io for the num-of-pixels info?
 I searched but couldn't find it.</b>

 To work through an example that switches between a `NavigationRail` and a `NavigationBar`, check out